IAMXID/did-method-iamx/README.md

 IAMX DID is generated in conformity with [W3C DIDs specification](https://www.w3.org/TR/did-core/).

-IAMX LEDGER is a alphanumeric string
+IAMX LEDGER is an alphanumeric string

-IAMX UID (specific-idstring) is conform to [IETF RFC 4122](https://www.ietf.org/rfc/rfc4122.txt)
+IAMX UID (specific-idstring) is conforming to [IETF RFC 4122](https://www.ietf.org/rfc/rfc4122.txt)

 The ABNF grammar used to generate the IAMX DID identifier is as follows: